QuentinRa/blog.quentinra.dev/cyber/server/web/index.md

 You may the dev console network tab to analyse requests, and responses send to the server.
 Once you click on a request, there are multiple tabs, for the request, the response...

-Some misconfigured servers are for instance, sending the web service name <small>(nginx, apache)</small>, and sometimes even the version.
+Some misconfigured servers are for instance, sending the web service name <small>(Nginx, Apache, IIS, Node.js)</small>, and sometimes even the version.

 <br>